Monte-Carlo/Moments micro-macro Parareal method for unimodal and bimodal scalar McKean-Vlasov SDEs

 \subsection{Future work}

-We finally finish with some suggestions for future research.
+We finish with some suggestions for future research.

 A next step would be to develop an adaptive variant of the MC-moments Parareal algorithm where multimodality is discovered on-the-fly, and where moment ODEs are then dynamically added or removed.
 This could alleviate the requirement of the availability of a priori estimations of the regions of attraction of the McKean-Vlasov SDE.

 We limited the MC-moments Parareal algorithm to scalar McKean-Vlasov SDEs.
 A generalisation for (unimodal) SDEs in higher dimensions is available in \cite{bossuyt_new}, but it would be interesting to carry out more numerical tests.
 Based on our results for scalar SDEs, we expect the convergence in high dimensions to crucially depend on the availability of a good coarse model and its coarse approximation.

-Our current Julia implementation does not contain any parallelisation.
-A next step would be to implement the algorithm in parallel and test it on a massively parallel machine.
+With respect to implementation, it would be interesting to implement the algorithm in a parallel environment and test it on a massively parallel machine.

 Another extension of the MC-moments Parareal method is to allow the particles to have weights.
 This extension could be useful to apply the MC-moments Parareal algorithm to more general McKean-Vlasov SDEs, such as the Burgers equation with arbitrary initial condition (\cref{remark_about_weighted_particle_ensemble}).
 Also, weights could possibly be useful in the design of new matching operators and iterator functions.